Sizing multimodal suspensions with differential dynamic microscopy: DDM for Polydisperse Suspensions

-Our findings readily generalise to arbitrary-shaped anisotropic particles when there are enough (independently oriented) particles to sample the orientational distribution, or when their rotational diffusion is fast compared to the relevant timescales in a DDM experiment.
+The above discussion readily generalises to arbitrary-shaped anisotropic particles when there are enough (independently oriented) particles to sample the orientational distribution, or when their rotational diffusion is fast compared to the relevant timescales in a DDM experiment.
 In this limit, a slice through the spherically-symmetric orientationally-averaged 3D form factor is the single particle contribution to $a(k)$ in Eq.~\ref{eq:Ak}.
 The well-known Guinier approximation to the low $k$ form factor,\cite{Guinier1955} Fig.~\ref{fgr:form_factor}, then gives $a(k) \sim V_p^2 e^{-k^2R_g^2/3}$, where $R_g$ ($= \sqrt{3R^2/5}$ for a sphere) is the particle's gyration radius.
-Now, the DDM signal scales as $NV_p^2 \sim \phi V_p$, which is the generalisation of Eq.~\ref{eq:R3scaling0}.
+Now, the DDM signal $A(k)$ scales as $NV_p^2 \sim \phi V_p$, which is the generalisation of Eq.~\ref{eq:R3scaling0}.

 Eq.~\ref{eq:DICF2} does not take into account the finite depth of field in the $z$ direction.
 To do so, note first that for bright-field imaging at low numerical apertures typical in DDM, $k_z \lesssim \mathrm{NA} \times k$, so that the longitudinal dynamics are much slower than the in-plane dynamics.
 We can then take $f(k, k_z, \tau) \approx f(k, 0, \tau)$.\cite{Giavazzi2009DDM,giavazzi_digital_2014} The effect of a finite depth of field on $A(k)$ and limited lateral resolution can be included by convolving the real-space density with the optical point-spread function, or multiplying the density by the optical transfer function, OTF($k, k_z$), in reciprocal space to obtain